Shaarey Tphiloh: 1970–2000

 In 1975 the congregation put its property on Newbury street up for sale.
 From 1972 to 1976 Rabbi Stephen Dworken served as rabbi of Shaarey Tphiloh.
 Rabbi Dworken was a popular rabbi in Portland who was naturally able to connect to people and also connected with others because of his background growing up in a non-Orthodox community.
 Following his tenure at Shaarey Tphiloh he went on to national prominence in the Orthodox world, as an executive vice president of the RCA, or Rabbinical Council of America.
 He was followed by Rabbi Leon Mozeson, 1977–79, Rabbi Asher Reichert 1979–1984, and then Rabbi Lawrence S. Zierler was installed as the congregation's rabbi in 1987.
 Rabbi Zierler was a Yeshiva University graduate and was proud of "crossing bridges" in his rabbinate to create strong ties with non-Orthodox Jewish denominations in the city and also with the wider non-Jewish population.
 In 1991, Rabbi Joseph Reifman was spiritual leader, in 1992 Marc Renner, who was followed by Rabbi Marc Mandel.
 Rabbi Mandel held the position for a number of years from 1992 on until he left for California.
 Rabbis Isaac Yagod and Simcha Green held the title of rabbi from 1999 into the new millennium.
+In 1999 Rabbi Yagod described a thirty year decline in synagogue membership.

 2000–2020

-In 2007 Rabbi Akiva Herzfeld from Yeshivat Chovevei Torah became rabbi of the shul and served until 2014.
+In 2007 Rabbi Akiva Herzfeld from Yeshivat Chovevei Torah became the rabbi of the shul and served until 2014.
 Rabbi Aaron Shub, also from YCT Rabbinical School, followed him.
 In 2015, the congregation decided to downsize and rent space in the building of Temple Beth El, around the corner from its previous home on Noyes St. Rabbis from different denominations carried Torah scrolls from the building on Shaarey Tphiloh on Noyes St. to its new home.
 The two congregations coexist in separate prayer spaces, and join each other for social and other community events.
 As for the synagogue building on Noyes Street, it became home to the Portland Community Squash, where squash players from 26 countries play in the space that was designed as the main prayer hall.

+2020-Present

+The synagogue continues to conduct services and especially on the major holidays.
+Before Rosh Hashana in 2024, Rabbi Akiva Herzfeld wrote about the need to connect spiritually before the High Holidays.

+Rabbi Akiva Herzfeld came from Israel to read the Book of Esther for the congregation on Purim March 2–3, 2026.
+His journey to the congregation was featured on Maine television, when he became stranded because of the 2026 Iran war.
+The journey from Shaarey Tphiloh to Israel was also described by the rabbi in the Jerusalem Post.

+In September 2026, Shaarey Tphiloh welcomed visitors to attend its High Holiday services.